How We Check Brands

 Domain Age & Registration

-Scam sites rarely survive more than 12-18 months.
+Scam sites rarely survive more than 12–18 months.
 A domain registered over 5 years ago with consistent ownership is a strong trust signal.
-We check the domain registration date via RDAP/WHOIS records.
-Newly registered domains (under 1 year) receive a significant score penalty, while domains 10+ years old receive maximum points on this criterion.
+Newly registered domains (under 1 year) receive a significant score penalty.

 SSL Certificate & Security

-All legitimate shopping sites must have a valid SSL certificate (the padlock in your browser).
-While SSL alone doesn't make a site safe (scammers can get SSL certificates too), its absence is an immediate red flag.
-We also check whether the site uses extended validation (EV) certificates, which provide higher assurance.
+All legitimate shopping sites must have a valid SSL certificate.
+While SSL alone doesn't make a site safe, its absence is an immediate red flag.
+We also check whether the site uses extended validation certificates.

 Contact Details & Transparency

 Legitimate businesses make it easy to contact them.
-We check for a physical address, phone number, email address, and live chat support.
+We check for a physical address, phone number, email address, and live chat.
 Sites that hide behind contact forms only, or provide PO boxes in tax havens, score lower.
-Under UK consumer law (the Consumer Contracts Regulations), online retailers must provide certain contact information — we check compliance.

 Review Volume & Sentiment